Calculated Blends

 Blend Templates

-Blend templates are optional.
+Blend templates are mandatory.

 Blend templates are specific to the Calculated Blending module of MineMarket and are not used with manual blends.